Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Introduction

 \begin{thmintro}[Gluing Theorem, Theorem~\ref{thm: gluing theorem}] Let $(P,X)$ be a filled building block, and $\varphi$ be a \sqt{} gluing map of $(P,X)$.
 There exists a triple $(P_1, X_1, \varphi_1)$ strongly isotopic to $(P,X,\varphi)$ such that $X_1$ induces an Anosov vector field on the closed 3-manifold $P_1/\varphi_1$. \end{thmintro}

 This theorem is the analog of the \bby{} gluing theorem (\cite[Theorem~1.5]{beguinBuildingAnosovFlows2017}) in the case where the set $\cO_*$ of periodic orbits of $X$ contained in $\pP$ is empty, and extends it to blocks containing attractors or repellers.
-Moreover it includes the Franks-Williams surgery, the Handel-Thurston surgeries and their generalizations.
-Finally, it allows to consider the most natural building blocks for Anosov flows in dimension~3, in the sense that the quasi-transverse position is the “optimal” position of an incompressible closed surface embedded in an Anosov flow according to the work of T. Barbot and S. Fenley mentioned above.
+Moreover it includes the Franks--Williams surgery, the Handel--Thurston surgeries and their generalizations.
+Finally, it allows to consider the most natural building blocks for Anosov flows in dimension~3, in the sense that the quasi-transverse position is the ``optimal'' position of an incompressible closed surface embedded in an Anosov flow according to the work of T. Barbot and S. Fenley mentioned above.